pourghadiriHossein/laravel/README.md

-# Create Seeder For Add Data to Database
+# Create Seeder For Add Data to Database In Laravel

 <ol>
 <br><li>Create UserSeeder